markasoftware/SpecDB/README.md

 1. Clone the rep
 2. Move to cloned directory
+3. Update your Node.js to latest version (see https://nodejs.org )
-3. Run `npm install` to get node dependencies
+4. Run `npm install` to get Node.js dependencies
-4. On *nix (Linux, Mac, BSD, etc), run `build/build.bash` from the cloned directory to build.
+5. On *nix (Linux, Mac, BSD, etc), run `build/build.bash` from the cloned directory to build.
 On windows, do `build\build-win.bat`

 *Note: we previously recommended running `npm run build` to build.
 This is no longer recommended because npm introduces a significant performance overhead for some reason, and would be hard to make cross-platform.
 That being said, it will still work and just runs `build/build.bash` internally.*

-Then, you can view SpecDB at file:///home/markasoftware/whatever/specdb/, which sholud be good enough for development.
+Then, you can view SpecDB at file:///home/markasoftware/whatever/specdb/, which should be good enough for development.
 You may wish to use a proper file server, like Nginx, instead.

 ## Contributing